yadler97/unbelievable-minecraft-mod/README.md

 - consists of multiple parts that are randomly put together during generation
 - may have special rooms with treasure chests and/or a basement with treasure chests and mob spawners

+### Underground Cabin

+- small miner's hut that only generates below y = 0
+- loot chest can contain enchanted book with Smelting

 ## Enchantments

 ### Smelting